gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.BloonToSimulationExt.md

 ## BloonToSimulationExt.GetId(this BloonToSimulation) Method

-(Cross-Game compatible) Return the Id of this BloonToSimulation
+Return the Id of this BloonToSimulation

 ```csharp
 public static int GetId(this Assets.Scripts.Unity.Bridge.BloonToSimulation bloonToSim);